vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 });
 ```

-Please note that for unit values, like length or percentace you are not allowed to use zero value without units.
-It might be confusing, because CSS allowes you to do so.
+Please note that for unit values, like length or percentage you are not allowed to use zero value without units.
+It might be confusing because CSS allows you to do so.
 Even more it is kind of a good practice to use zero without units, because `0px === 0em === 0%`.
-That is why in the `--lightness` property definition the initial value specified as `0%` not just `0`.
+That is why in the `--lightness` property defines the initial value specified as `0%` not just `0`.

-One of the great examples where custom properties really shine -- the control of the part of a CSS declaration.
+One of the great examples where custom properties shine -- the control of the part of a CSS declaration.
 Let me show it:

 ```css
 .link {